-As a North Carolina Social Security Disability attorney, I hear from several people across the State who are between a rock a hard place.
-If you or a loved one has ever needed SSD benefits than you know all too well to the hard place I am referring.
+As a North Carolina Social Security Disability attorney, I hear from several people across the State who are between ‘a rock and a hard place.’
+If you or a loved one have ever needed SSD benefits, than you know all too well the hard place I am referring to.
 One of the crucial components of an application for benefits is the medical history.
-In order for someone to be eligible for benefits, the Social Security Administration requires a detailed medical history including an exhaustive list of prescriptions the applicant is taking.
+In order for someone to be eligible for benefits, the Social Security Administration requires a detailed list of your medical history including an exhaustive list of prescriptions the applicant is taking.

-To someone who has health insurance, this is an easier burden to overcome; however, to the thousands of people in North Carolina who are in desperate need of some relief, going to a doctor—much less a specialist—can be a barrier to getting your benefits that is nearly impossible to overcome.
+To someone who has health insurance, this is an easier burden to overcome; however, to the thousands of people in North Carolina who are in desperate need of some relief, going to a doctor—much less a specialist—can be a barrier in trying to get your benefits.
 It is forever disheartening to hear the struggles people go through in fighting against the bureaucratic nightmare that is the SSA.

-I stumbled across a website that is referenced on healthfinder.gov and the name of the site is benefitscheckup.org.
-As best I can tell, this is a non-profit organization that works in conjunction with the National Council on Aging.
-Regardless, go to the page and enter your zip code.
-You can find local programs that help pay for prescriptions, medical assistance and food programs.
-Please understand, the Law Offices of Michael A. DeMayo is not endorsing the site; however, we are trying to find ways to help people in North Carolina who need help applying for social security disability benefits get the medical care they need and subsequently the medical history someone may need.
+I stumbled across a website that is referenced on ‘healthfinder.gov’ – benefitscheckup.org.
+As best I can tell, it is a non-profit organization that works in conjunction with the National Council on Aging.
+You go to the page and enter your zip code and can find local programs that help pay for prescriptions, medical assistance, and food programs.
+DeMayo Law Offices is not endorsing the site, however, we are trying to find ways to help people in North Carolina who need help applying for social security disability benefits get the medical care they need and subsequently the medical history someone may need.

-If you have some good luck with the site, please call us at 877-333-1000, so we can let other people know.
-You can also send us a message by going to our website www.demayolaw.com.
+If you have some good luck with the site, please call us at (877) 333-1000, so we can let other people know.